Difference Between Cover Letter and Letter of Interest

 A letter of interest is specifically written without a specific job in mind.
 It will help you to showcase your interest in a company.
 This letter highlights your interest in the hiring manager.

 It is not necessary to send a CV or resume with your letter of interest.
-A letter of interest can be sent by anyone, such as a contractor, an employee, job seeker, or vendor.
+A letter of interest can be sent by anyone, such as a contractor, an employee, a job seeker, or a vendor.

 Main Differences Between Cover Letter and Letter of Interest